briansworth/dev/_posts/2019-5-26-PowerShell-Dhcp-Install.md

 <p>
   As always, you can skip ahead to the end for the source code.
-  If you want to go through the journey with me of figuring this out, be sure to read each section.
+  If you want to go through the journey of figuring this out with me, be sure to read each section.
 </p>